SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 // Ivan Ivanov is 19 years old
 ```

-## Exam problems
+## Exam tasks

-Now, after we revised how to make simple calculations and how to read and print numbers from the console let's move to the tasks.
-We will solve a few **problems from a SoftUni entrance exam**.
+Now, after we have recalled how to make simple calculations, read and print numbers on the console, let's move to the tasks.
+We will solve several **tasks from a SoftUni entrance exam**.

-## Problem: Training Lab
+## Task: Classroom

-**A training lab** has a rectangular size **l** for **w** metres without columns on the inside.
-The hall is divided into two parts- left and right, with a hallway - approximately in the middle.
-In both parts there are **rows with desks**.
-In the back of the hall there is a big **entrance door**.
-In the front there is a **department** with podium for the lecturer.
-A single **working place** occupies **70 x 120 cm** (a table with size 70 x 40 cm + space for a chair with size 70 x 80 cm). **The hallway** width is at least **100 cm**.
-It is calculated that due to the **entrance door** (which has an opening of 160cm) **exactly one working space is lost** and due to the **department** (кwhich has size of 160 x 120 cm) are lost exactly **2 working places**.
-Write a program that reads the size of the training lab as input parameters and calculates the **number of working places in it** at the described location (look at the figure).
+**A classroom** has a rectangular size **l** and **w** meters without columns on the inside.
+The classroom is divided into two parts - left and right with a hallway located approximately in the middle of the room.
+In both parts, there are **rows with desks**.
+In the back of the hall, there is a big **entrance door**.
+In the front, there is a podium with a **chair** for the teacher.
+A single **working place** occupies **70 x 120 cm** (a desk with size 70 x 40 cm + space for a chair with size 70 x 80 cm). **The hallway** has a width of at least **100 cm**.
+It is known that because of the **entrance door** (which has an opening of 160cm) **exactly one working space is lost** and because of the **teacher's chair** (which has a size of 160 x 120 cm) are lost exactly **2 working places**.
+Write a program that reads the size of the classroom as input data and calculates the **number of working places in it** as it is described (look at the figure below).

-### Input Data
+### Input data

-Are read from the console **2 numbers**, one per line: **l** (length in meters) and **w** (width in meters).
+As input data, we will read **2 numbers** from the console, each on a separate line: **l** (length in meters) and **w** (width in meters).

 Constraints: **3 ≤ w ≤ l ≤ 100**.

-### Output Data
+### Output data

-Print on the console one integer number: **the number of working places** in the training lab.
+Print on the console one integer number: **the number of working places** in the classroom.

-### Sample Input and Output
+### Sample input and output

 | Input   | Output | Diagram |
 |---------|-------|--------|
 |15<br>8.9  |129  | ![](assets/chapter-2-2-images/01.Training-lab-01.png)       |
 |8.4<br>5.2 |39    | ![](assets/chapter-2-2-images/01.Training-lab-02.png)        |

-#### Clarification of the Examples
+#### Explanations to the examples

-In the first example, the hall length is 1500 cm.
+In the first example, the classroom length is 1500 cm.
 There could be located **12 rows** (12 \* 120 cm = 1440 + 60 cm residue).
-The hall width is 890 cm.
+The classroom width is 890 cm.
 From them 100 cm are for the hallway in the middle.
-In the rest 790 cm could be located **11 desks per row** (11 \* 70 cm = 770 cm + 20 cm residue). **Number of places = 12 * 11 - 3** = 132 - 3 = **129** (we have 12 rows with 11 working places = 132 minus 3 places for podium and entrance door).
+In the rest 790 cm could be located **11 desks per row** (11 \* 70 cm = 770 cm + 20 cm residue). **Number of working places = 12 * 11 - 3** = 132 - 3 = **129** (we have 12 rows with 11 working places = 132 minus 3 working places for podium and entrance door).

-In the second example, the hall length is 840 cm.
+In the second example, the classroom length is 840 cm.
 There could be located **7 rows** (7 \* 120 cm = 840, without residue).
-The hall width is 520 cm.
+The classroom width is 520 cm.
 From them 100 cm are for the hallway in the middle.
-In the rest 420 cm could be located **6 desks per row** (6 \* 70 cm = 420 cm, without residue). **Number of places = 7 * 6 - 3** = 42 - 3 = **39** (We have 7 rows with 6 working places per row = 42 minus 3 laces for podium and entrance door).
+In the rest 420 cm could be located **6 desks per row** (6 \* 70 cm = 420 cm, without residue). **Number of working places = 7 * 6 - 3** = 42 - 3 = **39** (We have 7 rows with 6 working places per row = 42 minus 3 working places for podium and entrance door).

-### Hints and Guidelines
+### Hints and guidelines

 Try to solve the problem on your own first.
-If you do not succeed, go through the hints.
+If you fail, use the hints and guidelines below.

-#### Idea for Solution
+#### An idea for a solution

-As with any programming task is **important to build an idea for its solution** before we start to write code.
+In any programming task, the **important part is to build an idea for its solution** before starting to write code.
 Let's carefully go through the problem requirements.
-We have to write a program that calculates the number of working places in a training lab where the number depends on the hall length and height.
-We notice that the provided input will be in **meters** and the information about how much space the working places and hallway take will be in **centimeters**.
-To do the calculations, we will use the same measuring units no matter whether we choose to convert length and height into centimeters or the other data in meters.
-The first option is used for the presented solution.
+We have to write a program that calculates the number of working places in a classroom where the number depends on the length and height of the room.
+We notice that the provided input data will be in **meters**, but we have the sizes for working places, and the hallway is in **centimeters**.
+To do the calculations, we must use the same measuring units no matter whether we choose to convert length and height into centimeters or the other data in meters.
+We use the first option for the presented solution.

-Next, we have to calculate **how many columns and how many rows** with desks will fit.
+Next, we have to calculate **how many columns and how many rows** with desks will fit in the classroom.
 We can calculate the columns by **subtracting the width by the necessary space for the hallway (100 cm)** and **divide the difference by 70 cm** (the length of a working place).
 We will find the rows by dividing the **length by 120 cm**.
-In both operations with integer, fractional part can be obtained. **In a variable we should store only the integer part**.
-In the end, we multiply the number of rows by the number of columns and divide it by 3 (the places which are lost because of the entrance door and podium).
-This is how we calculate the needed value.
+In both operations, as a result, we can receive a number with integer and fractional parts. **In a variable, we should store only the integer part**.
+In the end, we multiply the number of rows by the number of columns and divide it by 3 (lost the working places because of the entrance door and podium), and we will receive the required value.

-#### Choosing Data Types
+#### Choosing data types

-From the example, we see that a real number with whole and fractional part can be given as an input, therefore, it is not appropriate to choose data type **`int`**.
-This is why we use **`double`**.
-Choosing data type for the next variables depends on the method we choose to solve the problem.
-As with any programming task, this one also has **more than one way to be solved**.
-Two methods will be shown here.
+From the example input data, it looks like we can get a number with integer and fractional parts.
+For that reason, it is not appropriate to choose **` int`** data type.
+Therefore we will use **`double`**.
+Selecting the correct data type for the variables depends on the method we choose to solve the task.
+Any programming task as and this one also has **more than one way to be solved**.
+We will describe two methods.

 #### Solution